-Listing at Stock Exchange:
+Listing at Stock Exchange :

-The Equity Shares of the Company are listed at The Bombay Stock Exchange Limited, Dalal Street, Fort, Mumbai Code No. ABM KNOWLEDGE: 531161 and the Company has duly paid the Listing fees as applicable to the Company.
+The Equity Shares of the Company are listed at The Bombay Stock Exchange Limited, Dalal Street, Fort, Mumbai Code No. ABMKNOWLEDGE: 531161 and the Company has duly paid the Listing fees as applicable to the Company.

-Listing and Market Price Data:
+Listing and Market Price Data :

-The high and low prices of every month during the Financial Year 2022-2023 are given below:
+The high and low prices of every month during the financial year 2023-2024 are given below: